Robust Classification of Graph-Based Data: Robust Method

 Furthermore, in the feasible space (i.e., for all $f \in \R^N$ such that $f^\tr \evec0 = 0$), we have $\evmin{\Ln} = \eval1$.
 Then, we can deduce the condition number of the system:

 where $c = 1$ if the weight matrix is positive semi-definite and $c = 2$ if the weight matrix is indefinite.

-The upshot is that the problem is better conditioned if the weight matrix is positive semi-definite.
+The upshot is that the problem is better conditioned a priori if the weight matrix is positive semi-definite.
 Furthermore, in order to have a reasonable condition number, $\gamma$ should not be too close to $\eval1$.